 Changes to your application

-If you need to complete or make changes to an application you started but did not submit you can log back into the online application with your Login ID and PIN.
+If you need to complete or make changes to an application you started but did not submit you can log back into your application and complete the changes yourself.

 Graduate students are students of the academic unit or department with their chosen program.
 This is called your academic home.
 All graduate students are registered students in the College of Graduate and Postdoctoral Studies (CGPS).
 Academic units review applications and decide who will be reccomended for admission.
 CGPS reviews these recommendations to ensure minimum admission standards are met, and issues the official admission letter.